Indonesian Navy: 1965 onwards

 Operation Dwikora was discontinued in 1965 along with a succession of governments in Indonesia after an abortive coup d'état took place in Jakarta, which were organized by the self-proclaimed organization of Indonesian National Armed Forces members who, in the early hours of 1 October 1965, assassinated six Indonesian Army generals and killed 3 more.
 Since 1966, the Navy experienced a new chapter in its history as the military integration efforts.
-With the integration of the armed forces organizationally and operationally been able to keep up on the implementation of tasks in the field of defense and security so doctrinally, the direction of development of the power and capabilities of each branch to be concentrated.
+With the integration of the armed forces organizationally and operationally been able to keep up on the implementation of tasks in the field of defence and security so doctrinally, the direction of development of the power and capabilities of each branch to be concentrated.
 The operations were prominent during the period of the 1970s was Operation Seroja in the framework of the integration of East Timor to Indonesia.
 The Navy played an active role in the operation of landings, a joint ground operation, and transporting troops by sea.